nhutung211/onedigital/content/blog/en/multiparty-toolkit-is-here-and-why-it’s-awesome.md

 # Screenshare

-The final feature of the Multiparty Toolkit that I want to point out is how screensharing is handled.
+The final feature of the Multiparty Toolkit that I want to point out is how screen sharing is handled.

 ```javascript
 const startScreensharing = () => {